Keep reading to learn about the important foods to eat and avoid for the best liver detox diet.

 A healthy liver can filter the environmental toxins and impurities that enter the body.
 Too much alcohol and fatty foods may lead this organ to malfunction, causing all kinds of problems with your metabolic digestion.

 A problematic liver may cause inflammation in the digestive tract and issues with blood content.
 Some symptoms of a poorly functioning liver include:

 - Production of gallstones

 - Diarrhea or constipation

-Here is a list of the food items you should add to your diet and those you should eliminate for your liver detox plan to work.
+Here is a list of liver detox foods you should add to your diet and those you should eliminate for your meal plan to work.